jeremy-rifkin/cpptrace/README.md

 Cpptrace exceptions can provide great information for user-controlled exceptions.
 For non-cpptrace::exceptions that may originate outside of code you control, e.g. the standard library, cpptrace provides some wrapper utilities that can rethrow these exceptions nested in traced cpptrace exceptions.
-The trace won't be perfect, the trace will start where the rapper caught it, but these utilities can provide good diagnostic information.
+The trace won't be perfect, the trace will start where the wrapper caught it, but these utilities can provide good diagnostic information.
 Unfortunately this is the best solution for this problem, as far as I know.

 ```cpp